vonacht/cd2-docs/docs/mutators.md

 ```
 ## DrillerCount
 Number of drillers in the lobby.

+## DroppodDistance
+Returns an average of the distance in cm between players and drop pod during mission extraction.
+It accepts the following fields:

++ `Default`: the default value to return when there is no drop pod.
++ `IncludeDowned`: a boolean which indicates whether to include dead dwarves in the average.

+See also: `MuleDroppodDistance` mutator.

 ## DuringDefend
 Becomes true when a black box, uplink or cell refuel is active.
 ## DuringDread